 - “Our competitor just launched a new site”

 And I get it, familiarity breeds contempt.
 But none of those reasons fully justify a complete rebuild of your one target destination for the majority of your marketing.
-A redesign is a substantial undertaking, and can create disorientation among your existing base, negative SEO impacts from “page not found” errors in search listings, not to mention the significant investment of time you’ll need to work with the team rebuilding it.
+Achieving the best website design is a substantial undertaking, and can create disorientation among your existing base, negative SEO impacts from “page not found” errors in search listings, not to mention the significant investment of time you’ll need to work with the team rebuilding it.

 That’s not to say that a redesign is never a good idea, but a redesign based on taste just isn’t enough.
 Sure, we could crawl the interwebs all day, picking out ugly sites and pitching those companies based on what we thought of its appearance.
 But it wouldn’t get us very far.
 So don’t let it be the reason you do it for yourself.